MasterIV/children-of-orion/data/basics/checks.md

 The result is increased by additional 6 points.
 Additional the GM might define positive side effects.

+**Advantages & disadvantages:** Instead of a direct bonus or penalty the GM might decide to gran an advantage or disadvantage.
+Each advantage or disadvantage adds another die to the check.
+In case of the advantages the two highest results count, in case of the disadvantage the two lowest dice count.
+Advantages and disadvantages cancel each other before the dice roll.
+So 2 advantages and 1 disadvantage would result into just one advantage.

 ### Progressive checks

 In some cases a task might require more than one check.